top of page

 The Bigger Picture: Restoring Trust in Food Systems

-This scandal underscores the need for systemic change:
+This scandal illustrates the importance of systemic change:

 • Regular Inspections: Surprise raids and real-time lab testing at markets.